How to get the best travel money rates

 Most savvy shoppers are familiar with supermarket loyalty schemes that give you discounts on your grocery shopping.

 But it isn’t just cheaper sausages and soap on offer from these supermarket giants.
-Registered customers can also get lower exchange rates on travel money, ultimately giving them more to spend abroad.
+Registered customers can also get lower exchange rates on travel money.

-For example, Sainsbury’s customers can currently get a euro exchange rate of 1.1428 EUR for £1.
-But if you are a Nectar member, that rate improves to 1.1451 EUR, which means you end up with slightly more in your pocket instead.
+For example, Sainsbury’s customers can currently get a euro exchange rate of 1.1629 EUR for £1.
+But if you are a Nectar member you get a rate of 1.1638 EUR, which means you end up with more in your pocket.
+It’s the same for Tesco Bank and Clubcard members.
+Tesco Bank offers a standard euro exchange rate of 1.16 EUR, but if you’re a Clubcard member, you get 1.164 EUR.

-Though this won’t make much difference if you’re taking out smaller amounts, the savings start to add up the more you withdraw, and could give you some extra spending money for, say, a two-week family holiday.
+This won’t make much difference if you’re taking out smaller amounts, but the savings start to add up the more you withdraw and could give you some extra spending money.

 4. Shop around

 Your supermarket may seem convenient, especially if you can make a saving as a loyalty scheme member.
-But it’s important to shop around for the best deal, by using comparison websites such as Go.Compare and Travel Money Max
+But it’s important to shop around for the best travel money deals, by using comparison websites such as Go.Compare and Travel Money Max

-MoneyWeek found bureaux offering better euro exchange rates but much will depend on what is available near you and if you want the convenience of using a card abroad or getting your holiday cash with your frozen chips.
+MoneyWeek found bureaux offering better euro exchange rates than the supermarkets, but a lot will depend on what is available near you and if you want the convenience of just getting your holiday cash with your frozen chips.

 5. Find the best travel money providers

 When converting pounds to other currencies, you can either go to your high-street bank or order travel money online.
 We’ve rounded up the best travel money providers to help you find the best deal.
-Note that this is based on withdrawals of £1,000.
+Note: this is based on withdrawals of £1,000.

 Swipe to scroll horizontally